nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 ./chromosome_retriever.sh
 ```

 This script will create a directory called ```chromosome_set``` that contains all 26 chromosomes from **Chromosome Set 1**.
-We will access it in the following steps using R. Now that we have the files with landmark positions isolated, we need to extract just the landmark, direction and position information from each file.
+We will access it in the following steps using R. Now that we have the relevant chromosome files isolated, we need to extract the landmark, direction and position information from each file.

 ```
 library(matrixStats)